 - Full- or part-time experience in non-public accounting that extends over a period of no less than three years and no more than nine years and includes no fewer than 2,000 hours of experience.

-Massachusetts CPA license renewal requirements
+Massachusetts CPA license renewals

 Massachusetts CPAs must have their license renewed biennially.
 Licenses shall be initially issued and renewed for periods of two years.
 Each such license shall expire on the last day of June of the next year following the year of issuance of renewal.